-The members reviewed the September 22, 2009, meeting minutes that had been provided in advance.
-Ganfield made a motion to adopt the meeting minutes.
-Wallner seconded the motion, which was adopted unanimously.
+The members reviewed the October 20, 2009, meeting minutes that had been provided in advance.
+Legge notified the Group of a typo on page three.
+Simon made a motion to adopt the meeting minutes as corrected.
+Duncan seconded the motion that was adopted unanimously.